microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/README.md

     ![App Settings](csharp/images/prereqs-appid.png)

-2. Subscription Key
+2. Endpoint Key

-    Once your app is published, copy the subscription key from the application resources on the Publish App page.
+    Once your app is published, copy the endpoint key from the application resources on the Publish App page.

     ![Programmatic API Key](csharp/images/prereqs-apikey.png)